zebbern/GoogleDorking/README.md

 Google Dorking is an effective method for using advanced search commands to locate specific files, information, or vulnerabilities on websites.
 It enables precise searches with specific operators.
 Below is a complete list of commands, organized from basic to advanced, to help you understand how to use Google Dorking.

+This Dorking Guide Shows you a short intruduction to

+- Basic Commands
+- Advanced Commands
+- Then For Pentesters i added a juicy section!

 ## Basic Commands

 In Google.com search type these commands and replace examplesite.com with your own or switch out the information to what you are looking for.